-The Muizenberg Improvement District (MID), as part of their social development policy, has a full-time Social Development Officer focussing on support and development resources and referral networks for street people/children, day strollers and the homeless.
+The Muizenberg Improvement District (MID), as part of their social development policy, has a full-time Social Development Officer focusing on support and development resources and referral networks for street people/children, day strollers and the homeless.

-The role of the social development team is to engage and record the needs of street people in order to assist them with access to the necessary services.
+The role of the social development team is to engage and record the needs of street people in order to assist them with access to the necessary services, in collabortion with referral partners and stakeholders.
 In this way the MID offers strategic support and can implement a workable protocol for social development which is one of four mandated top-up services an improvement district should provide in collaboration with City and Provincial departments.